andrewbells/spicy-north-1/content/blocks/1_about.md

 effectTimeout: 0
 ---

-Hello.
-This is a starter for GatsbyJS framework.
+Spicy North is a mobile game development studio based in Helsinki, Finland, rooted in Argentina.